excamera/lambda-invoker/README.md

 4. $ make clean && make all

-5. This test invokes 900 lambdas each printing HELLOWORLD and writing to a sample text file
+5. This test invokes 900 lambdas each printing HELLOWORLD and writing the output to a sample text file

    $ ./lambda-invoke 900 HELLOWORLD sample.txt<br/>
 	Starting AWS Lambda Test<br/>